marcelpatrick/3rdPersonShooter/README.md

 ```

 In ToonTanksGameMode.cpp Define ActorDied() function.
 If the actor who died was the tank (and not the tower) call the HandleDestruction() function.
-Define BeginPlay() and initialize the tank variable as player0.
+Define BeginPlay() and call HandleGameStart() from whithin it
+Define a HandleGameStart() function to define when the game can start (Timer), when the player can be enabled to move once the game starts and to initialize the ToonTanksPlayerController variable
 ```cpp
 void AToonTanksGameMode::ActorDied(AActor* DeadActor)
 {